openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/scanning-cosmetics.md

 ### Open Beauty Facts experimental and specific APIs

 Open Beauty Facts behaves mostly like Open Food Facts.
 Behaviours may change over time, as we tweak it.
+The base URL is openbeautyfacts.org instead of openfoodfacts.org

 #### Specificities of Open Beauty Facts
 * No nutrition table